BreakTheGame-BTG/trafficset/README.md

 # trafficset
 Simple and easy to use script, that allows you to adjust traffic and ped amount.
-For setting the traffic and ped amount, just play with cl.lua .
+For setting the traffic and ped amount, just play with cl.lua.

-Instalation: drag and drop in your resource folder, add start trafficset to server.cfg , and youre done.
+Installation: drag and drop in your resource folder, add start trafficset to server.cfg , and you’re done.
 Enjoy!

 Credits to Chocoleight for creating the script.